Sharing Faith – ‘The Lord has been looking after me for a long time’

 Excuses.
-That's what Frank Hill says stopped him from getting a colonoscopy after turning 50, as recommended by the American Cancer Society and other advocacy groups.
+That's what Frank Hill says stopped him from getting a colonoscopy after turning 50, as was recommended by the American Cancer Society and other advocacy groups at the time.

 The El Paso, Illinois, man says there was confusion over whether insurance would cover a colonoscopy "so I didn't have the early screening.
 I didn't have a history of cancer in the family, so I just said I'll wait.